MiguelTVMS/ngx_pagespeed/README.md

 All servers running a given release will have the same value for this header by default.
 If you would like to change the value reported, you can use the ``NPS_XHEADERVALUE`` environment variable to specify what to use instead.

 ### Exposed ports
-Sinde the main idea of this contaier is to test ng_pagespeed in action it only exposes the por 80.
-In the future we will make it work on https.
+The main idea of this image is to test ngx_pagespeed in action, it only exposes the por 80(HTTP).
+We are working to make it work on 443(HTTPS).

 ## How to use it